 Tracking can be as simple as keeping someone’s cumulative point total.
 Level99 associates points with email accounts, which guests were going to share anyway as part of signing a waiver.
 Beating challenges awards points, and visitors can use cumulative points to acquire free food and merchandise.
 I hope to earn a free pretzel during my next visit.

 We can enable more rewards by tracking individual progress in depth.
 GP specializes in configuring and tracking individual guest data in order to customize experiences.
-By defining and tracking different guest states, we can serve a variety of rewards and experiences based on guests’ personal history and preferences.
+By defining and tracking different guest states, we serve a variety of rewards and experiences based on guests’ personal history and preferences.

 The Wizarding World at Universal Orlando Resort varies its content based on guests’ house (team), wizarding level, and adventures.
 In adventures, guests follow narrative storylines that guide them from one wand location to another.
 Some wand locations serve special adventure content, encouraging guests to return to a location they’ve already visited.